PhD Criminology (University of Hull, 2008)

 MSc Clinical Criminology (with distinction) (University of Leicester, 2001)

 BSc (Hons) Psychology (first class) (University of Leicester, 2000)

 Helen is a full-time Research Fellow at the University of South Wales.
-Between January 2015 and December 2018 she worked alongside Prof. Fiona Brookman on the Homicide Investigation and Forensic Science (HIFS) Project.
+From January 2015 she has worked alongside Prof. Fiona Brookman on the Homicide Investigation and Forensic Science (HIFS) Project.
 The project was funded by the Leverhulme Trust and, utilising ethnographic research methods, explored the role of forensic science and technology in British homicide investigations.
 Analysis of the data is continuing and Helen is working alongside Fiona to disseminate findings.

 Prior to joining USW in 2015, Helen worked for Leicestershire Police for over twelve years.
 In 2008, whilst working full-time, Helen received her PhD from the University of Hull.
 Her PhD was funded by the ESRC and entitled ‘The pains of custody: how young men cope through the criminal justice system’.
 Helen utilised quantitative and qualitative research methods in police and court custody suites, and a young offender’s institution.
 She interviewed young male detainees and prisoners about their experiences, and developed the notion of the ‘pains of custody’, which exist at some or all stages of the criminal justice system, and help to explain why self-harm can be used as a coping mechanism.